Engineering 8 min read

 --role="roles/resourcemanager.projectCreator"

-Once preparations are complete, you can migrate with a single command.
+Once everything is ready, you can migrate with just one command.

 # Execute with the source account